 The hammer and sickle stands for worker-peasant alliance: the hammer is a traditional symbol of proletariat and the sickle is a traditional symbol for the peasantry.
 Source: Lori / Legion Media

-The hammer and sickle that decorated the coat of arms of the USSR is probably the most recognizable symbol both of Soviet power and of the ideology of the state it represented, as well as the entire history of the country.
+The hammer and sickle that decorated the coat of arms of the USSR is probably the most recognizable symbol both of Soviet power and of the ideology of the state

 The origin of the Soviet coat of arms is ambiguous.
 Several variants were initially worked out: a hammer and sickle, a hammer and rakes, a hammer and pitchforks, and a hammer and plow.
 The hammer was chosen for its traditional association with workers in European countries.

 Together with an agricultural tool, it was supposed to illustrate Lenin’s famous slogan about the unity of the proletariat and peasants.

 In April 1918 the final version of the emblem was approved – a design by the Moscow artist Yevgeny Kamzolkin.
 In summer 1918 the Fifth Session of Soviets officially adopted the symbol.

 It is interesting to note that Kamzolkin was not even a communist and, furthermore, he was a deeply religious man from a wealthy family.
 The artist was a member of the mystical artistic Society of Leonardo da Vinci for more than 10 years and perfectly understood the meaning of the symbols.

 First of all, the hammer and sickle are associated with the Masonic symbol of the hammer and chisel.
 These items signified a clearly defined goal (chisel) and its firm manifestation (hammer).
 In European religious symbology, the hammer is associated with aggressive male force, physical (the hammer of the blacksmith Hephaestus in Greece) as well as deadly.